Phlebotomist Resume Examples

 - •Customize Your Resume: Tailor your resume for each application by including keywords from the job description to pass applicant tracking systems.

-- •Emphasize Certifications: Place certifications at the top of your resume to immediately showcase your qualifications to recruiters.
+- •Emphasize Certifications: Place certifications at the top of your resume to immediately surface your qualifications to recruiters.

 - •Quantify Achievements: Use numbers to highlight your accomplishments, such as the number of samples drawn daily or improvements in lab efficiency.